Cloud Computing

 14. If you plan on using SSL, you can type a2enmod ssl then a2ensite default-ssl at the command prompt.
 You will need to modify /etc/apache2/sites-available/default-ssl with the proper paths to your private and certificate key files.
 This step is not necessary if you do not plan on using SSL.

-15. Let's type cd /home/hellokitty and then mkdir www to create a working directory for your new site.
-Let's type chown hellokitty:hellokitty /home/hellokitty/www for good measure.
+15. Let's type cd /home/zeus and then mkdir www to create a working directory for your new site.
+Let's type chown zeus:zeus /home/zeus/www for good measure.

-16. Now, type nano /etc/apache2/sites-available/default and change /var/www to /home/hellokitty/www in those couple spots.
+16. Now, type nano /etc/apache2/sites-available/default and change /var/www to /home/zeus/www in those couple of spots.
 Do the same for nano /etc/apache2/sites-available/default-ssl if you configured step #14.

-17. We need to add www-data to our user so our web server runs properly using gpasswd -a www-data hellokitty
+17. We need to add www-data to our user so our web server runs properly using gpasswd -a www-data zeus

 18. And last, you want to restart apache by typing service apache2 restart at the command prompt.
 You can add ServerName yourdomain.com to /etc/apache2/apache2.conf to stop the warning message on restart, replacing yourdomain.com with the domain you used to setup the server prior to step #1.

-There you have it, 18 quick steps to get a very basic production ready LAMP server.
-To upload your site, you can use most any FTP client and choose SFTP as the connection method, then enter the username and password you created in step #4 above.
+There you have it, 18 quick steps to get a very basic production-ready LAMP server.
+To upload your site, you can use any FTP client and choose SFTP as the connection method, then enter the username and password you created in step #4 above.

-You will probably want to add a caching method such as APC or OPcache and fine tune your php.ini file and server even further, but this guide will get you started.
-Update: PHP 5.5 ships with OPcache configured for you.
-You can fine-tune these settings with help from the web.
+You will probably want to fine-tune the OPcache settings in your php.ini file and server further, but this guide will get you started.

-If you don't have a static IP at your home or business, then you will want to opt for using Shorewall combined with Fail2Ban for your firewall configuration.
-To access your MySql databases, get in the habit of using MySql Workbench over an SSH connection also.
+If you don't have a static IP at your home or business, you will want to use Shorewall combined with Fail2Ban for your firewall configuration (outside the scope of this article).
+To access your MySql databases, get in the habit of using MySql Workbench over an SSH connection.

-Feel free to ask any questions or provide feedback in the comments below, and thanks for reading.
-If I missed anything, let me know!
+Feel free to ask any questions or provide feedback by reaching out using the contact form.